Which company has the cheapest car insurance in Tennessee for a bad driving record?

 USAA$1,194$1,425

-Erie Insurance offers the cheapest rates for drivers with reckless driving convictions at $1,729 per year.
+Erie Insurance offers the most affordable rates for drivers with reckless driving convictions, averaging $1,729 per year.

 CompanyAverage annual premium for clean recordAnnual premium for reckless driving